pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 [^2]: Hotels in the UK need to go learn how to make scrambled egg from NZ because I would move there for the scrambled eggs alone.

-The docket for the day begun with us going back to Auckland city center; not 400m from the hotel we checked out of the day before.
+The docket for the day begun with us going back to Auckland city center; not 400 m from the hotel we checked out of the day before.

 So like Sisyphus, I was doomed to forever travel back and forth between Aucklands city center and its airport...
 However, unlike Sisyphus, I could go to the [Wētā Workshop Unleashed](https://tours.wetaworkshop.com/unleashed/) tour when I got there.